killtheliterate/observable-socket/README.md

 We will call that shape `socket`.

-Here's how to get a socket that connects to websocket.org's echo websocketi:
+Here's how to get a socket that connects to websocket.org's echo websocket:

 ```js
 import ObservableSocket from 'observable-socket'